metaplex-foundation/developer-hub/src/pages/token-metadata/index.md

 {% /node %}
 {% node y="70" parent="mint" theme="transparent" %}
 Stores information about the \
-token itseft.
+token itself.
 E.g. its current \
 supply and its authorities.
 {% /node %}